indietyp/IoP/README.md

+IMPORTANT
+add top dir (IoP) to the PYTHONPATH

 - [ ] Add slave mode
 - [ ] use esp8266 module
 - [ ] change registration to active in frontend